When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Long-Context Quality

 The NIAH results (Table~\ref{tab:niah_single}) provide a finer-grained view.
 Pure Mamba fails completely across all needle types and context lengths (0.0\%), confirming that Mamba2 layers lack the precise token-level retrieval mechanism required for needle-in-a-haystack tasks.
 Pure KDA retains some retrieval ability on the simplest needle type (Single-1: 96.4\% at 4K) but collapses to near-zero on Single-2 (0.6\%) and Single-3 (0.0\%).
 The dramatic difference is explained by the task structure: in Single-1, the haystack is a short sentence repeated many times, making any inserted needle highly salient against a trivially predictable background; in Single-2/3, the needle must be located within coherent natural prose, requiring precise positional attention that linear sequence mixers fundamentally lack.
 Single-3 adds further difficulty by requiring exact reproduction of 36-character UUID strings rather than short numbers, a task that demands character-level fidelity from the retrieval mechanism.
 This progression exposes a fundamental limitation of KDA layers: their success on Single-1 reflects pattern-matching against a predictable context rather than genuine retrieval capability.
 Both hybrid models perform dramatically better, with near-perfect accuracy on Single-1 and Single-2 at short contexts.
 Hybrid Mamba slightly outperforms Hybrid KDA at short contexts on the easiest tasks, but Hybrid KDA degrades more gracefully at longer contexts, maintaining 92.6\% at 64K on Single-1 versus 75.8\% for Hybrid Mamba.
 On the hardest needle type (Single-3), both hybrid models struggle beyond 16K tokens, with Hybrid KDA retaining a slight edge at 8K--32K.

 Taken together, the long-context results confirm that hybrid architectures enable meaningful efficiency gains (Section~\ref{sec:efficiency}) while retaining basic retrieval capability.
 Retained attention layers are essential for non-trivial retrieval, with both pure architectures failing on harder needle types.
 Among hybrid variants, KDA maintains a slight overall edge, particularly at longer contexts.
-Nevertheless, a substantial quality gap to the teacher persists, especially for harder retrieval patterns and longer contexts.
-Closing this gap through dedicated long-context training~\citep{chen2026hybridlinearattentionright} is a natural direction for future work.
+A substantial gap to the teacher persists at harder retrieval patterns and longer contexts; we discuss in Section~\ref{sec:discussion} why this is expected given the absence of a dedicated long-context training stage, and how concurrent work~\citep{chen2026hybridlinearattentionright,minicpm} closes the gap with such a stage.